petter-holmberg/elements/README.md

 `Return_type` is the return type of an `Invocable` type with a given list of argument types.

+`Distance_type` is an `Integer` type large enough to count the number of invocations of a `Transformation` that is necessary to go from any return value to another.

 ## Cursors

 `Pointer_type` is the type of a pointer to an object of a given type.